commontoolsinc/labs/scripts/dummy_data/README.md

 ### TODO
 - Figure out a way to allow prompts to run a for each on output from a file (so no need for a separate multi command)
 - Allow a way to specify `{files|multi-load:schema}
-- switch ':' in multi directive to '|'
 - remove the fetch_placeholder directory and just return the value (we no longer need the directory)
 - If a template references the same placeholder that is a multi, only do the multi one time (this might already work).
 This sets us up for a use case that allows using the name or value of the multi file, so you could say: 'A file named ${schema|name} with content ${schema}' and ahve it replaced.
 - Parallelize multi-generation